 Which Electric Guitar Should You Choose?

 I’ve given you some good starting points for selecting your new guitar.
 Remember, this is all based on my opinion.
-I encourage you to do your own research, and you’ll likely discover some others on your own.
+I encourage you to do your own research, and you’ll likely discover some gems on your own.

 Search around online so you can get a clear idea of exactly what you’re looking for in a guitar.
 Once you know what you want you can make the decision whether to buy local or online.

-Personally, I think it's tough to beat the Epiphone Les Paul or Fender Standard Stratocaster in this price range.
+Personally, I think it's tough to beat the Epiphone Les Paul Standard and Squier Classic Vibe Strat in this price range.
 They're classic guitars that have proven themselves in just about every genre imaginable.
 If you are an intermediate player, or an advanced musician on a budget, either is a great choice.

 If you're looking for something more modern, consider the Schecter C Series.
 Schecter makes some of the best guitars for the money, and you'll be pleasantly surprised.